All About Visiting Yellowstone in January

 Drawbacks of Visiting in January

 One of the biggest drawbacks to visiting the park in January is that most of the roads are closed to private vehicles.
-The only road that is open for visitors to drive themselves is the road from the north entrance, at Gardiner, to the northeast entrance, at Cooke City.
-This road goes through Lamar Valley, so it is the best road for wildlife viewing, but still, it is the only one open.
+The only road that is open for visitors to drive themselves is the one from the north entrance at Gardiner to the northeast entrance at Cooke City.
+This road passes through Lamar Valley, offering the best wildlife viewing, but it remains the only one open.
 To access other areas of the park, you will need to use over-snow vehicles, such as snowmobiles or snow coaches.
 While some may find this method of travel novel compared to using personal vehicles, it can be expensive and time-consuming.
 Additionally, not all lodges, visitor centers, museums, or eateries will be open in January, so you may need to plan ahead for your own food and activities.

 Things To Do In January